andrewthauer/dotfiles/README.md

 ### Symlinks

 The `setup` command runs `dotfiles_symlink_dir` on various directories.
-This will automatically setup a symbolic link for each file with a `.symlink` extension to the user `$HOME` directory.
-Files will be renamed from `my_rc_file.symlink to `.my_rc_file`.
-Files inside sub directories will be treated relative to the user home directory.
+This will automatically setup a symbolic link for each file or directory with a `.symlink` extension to the user `$HOME` directory.
+Items will be renamed from `my_rc_file.symlink to `.my_rc_file`.
+Any `symlink` files inside sub directories will be treated relative to the user home directory (unless a direct parent directory ends in `.symlink`).

 Customizing